WHOOP Advanced Labs: pricing, biomarkers, and review

 The interesting comparison is against Function Health, which is the dominant DTC blood-testing brand and the closest direct competitor at this price tier:

-- Price — WHOOP $349/year vs Function $365/year.
+- Price: WHOOP $349/year vs Function $365/year.
 Roughly the same.

-- Biomarker count — Function tests 100+ on the annual draw, with a 60+ follow-up.
+- Biomarker count: Function tests 100+ on the annual draw, with a 60+ follow-up.
 WHOOP says 65+ per draw, two draws/year.
 Function has the broader panel.

-- Existing customer base — WHOOP makes more sense if you're already paying for the wearable.
+- Existing customer base: WHOOP makes more sense if you're already paying for the wearable.
 Function makes more sense if you want a comprehensive lab service standalone.

-Coverage in the press has generally been favorable on the integration story — TechRadar and TechCrunch both framed the launch as WHOOP moving from wearables into clinical-adjacent territory.
+Coverage in the press has generally been favorable on the integration story.
+TechRadar and TechCrunch both framed the launch as WHOOP moving from wearables into clinical-adjacent territory.
 Member reception on r/whoop is mixed: some appreciate the convenience of one-stop physiology, others would rather pay for blood testing separately and not be locked into the WHOOP membership.

 WHOOP Advanced Labs alternatives

-- Function Health ($365/year) — the closest direct competitor on price and breadth.
+- Function Health ($365/year): the closest direct competitor on price and breadth.

-- Superpower ($199/year) — cheaper, once-yearly, no wearable integration.
+- Superpower ($199/year): cheaper, once-yearly, no wearable integration.

-- InsideTracker ($589+/year) — more established, with action plans tied to performance goals.
+- InsideTracker ($589+/year): more established, with action plans tied to performance goals.

-- Vitals Vault ($99–$399 one-time) — pay-once model, no subscription.
+- Vitals Vault ($99 to $399 one-time): pay-once model, no subscription.